PeterWANGHK/peterzianwang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello there!
 I am Zian WANG Peter.
-I received the B.Eng. degree (with Honors) in Electronic and Information Engineering from [Department of Electrical and Electronic Engineering](https://www.polyu.edu.hk/eee/?sc_lang=en), The Hong Kong Polytechnic University in 2025, supervised by [Prof. Ivan Ho Wang-Hei](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/dr-ho-ivan/).
+I received the B.Eng. degree (with Honors) in Electronic and Information Engineering from [Department of Electrical and Electronic Engineering](https://www.polyu.edu.hk/eee/?sc_lang=en), The Hong Kong Polytechnic University in 2025, with thesis supervised by [Prof. Ivan Ho Wang-Hei](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/dr-ho-ivan/).
 I am currently pursuing an M.Phil. degree in [Department of Data and Systems Engineering](https://www.dase.hku.hk/) at the University of Hong Kong, supervised by [Prof. Chen Sun](https://chensunmac.github.io/).
 Our research group directed by Prof. Sun is called Safe Autonomous Systems Lab (HKU-SAS).
 It is a multidisciplinary research team that combines expertise in artificial intelligence, robotics, computer vision, and human-machine interaction to create breakthrough technologies that advance the field of autonomous systems.

-My current research interests include broad topics in autonomous driving, intelligent transportation systems, time-series analysis with fault diagnosis, and SLAM.
+My current research interests include broad topics in *autonomous driving, intelligent transportation systems, time-series analysis with fault diagnosis, and SLAM.*

 I am passionate about exploring grand challenges and creating innovative solutions.
 Through different entrepreneurship competition experiences, I have also acquired analytical, logistical, and writing skills that enable me to conduct research and develop business ideas.
 I have also pursued diverse academic opportunities in overseas studies, joining [exchange programme at DTU, Denmark](https://youtu.be/B7oA12MpVZc?si=FvIFWEdXofnySJdp), and [exchange programme at NTU, Singapore](https://ntu-sa.terradotta.com/index.cfm?FuseAction=Programs.ViewProgramAngular&id=11025), where I learned about programming, data processing, and human-computer interaction.
 Additionally, I have received multiple scholarships and awards, such as the Dr Winnie S M Tang-PolyU Student Innovation and Entrepreneurship Scholarship, the Merit Award at the [Microcontroller Application Design Contest](https://www.eie.polyu.edu.hk/event/madc2022-23/), HKSAR Government Scholarship Fund, and Championship at the 2023-24 HKAE Pitch Competition, where I apply my pitch and research skills to address complex and interdisciplinary problems.

 # 📖 Educations
 - *2025.09 to now*, Master of Philosophy (MPhil), Department of Data and Systems Engineering, The University of Hong Kong.
 Supervisor: [Prof. Chen Sun](https://chensunmac.github.io/)
 - *2021.08 to 2025.05*, Bachelor of Engineering in Electronic and Information Engineering, The Hong Kong Polytechnic University. thesis topic: "Advancing Cooperative Autonomous Navigation in Dynamic Environments with DRL-Optimized SLAM Hyperparameters for Enhanced Map Merging".
-Supervisor: [Prof. Ivan Ho Wang-Hei](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/dr-ho-ivan/)
+Thesis Supervisor: [Prof. Ivan Ho Wang-Hei](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/dr-ho-ivan/)

+# 💻 Work
+- *2025.11 to now*, Part-time Research Assistant, affliated with [Department of Data and Systems Engineering](https://www.dase.hku.hk/), The University of Hong Kong

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 I am happy to share that I have received admission from [Department of Data and Systems Engineering](https://www.dase.hku.hk/), The University of Hong Kong, as a Master of Philosophy candidate, with effect from September 2025!
 Thanks to everyone who has supported my application!